Monday, March 18, 2024

 26. Near or beyond the limit of the Pale is a planet once settled by eugenicists banished from the ecumene.
 They dissolved into schismatic chaos as smaller and smaller splinter sects pursued their own visions of genetic perfection.
 Little remains of the life they spawned, obliterated by engineered plagues the cultists unleashed on one another, but the ruins they left behind teem with forbidden treasures and unspeakable dangers.

-27. Operational Autonomy by the Seal of the Emperor is a status given to free cities, stations, or entire planets and certain corporate entities in the empire; OASEs answer directly to the emperor and are independent of any local lord's authority.
+27. Operational Autonomy by the Seal of the Emperor is a status given to free cities, stations, or entire planets and certain corporate entities in the Empire; OASEs answer directly to the emperor and are independent of any local lord's authority.

 28. Here and there in the far reaches of the Pale, and even orbiting unvisited stars among the core systems, one finds a world scarred and twisted by exotic weapons of the Age of Strife but still inhabited by the descendants of those who endured those weapons’ power.

-29. On the fringes of the empire, ambulatory cities rumble across the surface of a hostile planet following ancient programming or their own volition; being, or at least seemed to be animated by, thinking machines, they are considered dangerous, heretical technology—but where else can their citizens go?
+29. On the fringes of the Empire, ambulatory cities rumble across the surface of a hostile planet following ancient programming or their own volition; being, or at least seemed to be animated by, thinking machines, they are considered dangerous, heretical technology—but where else can their citizens go?